CasparKielwein/Aaargh/Feats.md

 When you it a prone enemy with an Axe, you deal Tough extra Damage.

 ### Hammer Blow
-When using a hammer to Knock an enemy prone or stun an enemy, you gain advantage, when testing if the enemy is affected.
+When using a hammer to Knock an enemy prone or stun an enemy, you gain advantage, when rolling to check if the enemy is affected.

 ### Heavy Wepon Master
 After you roll a critical hit on an attack or reduce an enemy to 0 HP with an attack,